shivdutt-B/meera/README.md

-# Apple Homepage Clone
+# Meera
 Discover a world of quality and convenience at Meera, where shopping for fashion, electronics, home goods is made easy.
-Our carefully curated collection offers something for everyone, whether you're looking for the latest trends, essential items, or unique finds
+Our carefully curated collection offers something for everyone, whether you're looking for the latest trends, essential items, or unique finds.
 [Meera](https://meera-kohl.vercel.app/)

 # Screenshot